 If you're an adult, see your doctor if:

-- Your diarrhea persists beyond a few days
+- Your diarrhea persists beyond two days with no improvement

 - You become dehydrated